 (b) a holder of that office may exercise all of the powers of a public officer in that Act; and

-(c) the Commissioner is prescribed to be a senior officer in relation to the authorised officer.
+(c) the Commissioner and Deputy Commissioner are each prescribed to be a senior officer in relation to the authorised officer.

 (3BA) For the purposes of the Criminal Property Confiscation Act 2000, an authorised officer has the powers that are specified in that Act as powers of an authorised CCC officer.